-In total, nine individual Indigenous staff members were employed in continuing or contract positions at Swinburne during 2011 (Table 1).
-Data on casual employment are much less reliable (Table 2).
-In part this is because the ATSI status of the individuals employed on a casual basis is often unknown.
+In total, nine individual Indigenous staff members were employed in continuing or contract positions at Swinburne during 2012 (Table 1).
+Data on casual employment are much less reliable, largely because the ATSI status of the individuals employed on a casual basis is often unknown.
 Data are also incomplete for short-term casual work of various types undertaken in connection with research projects in remote parts of Australia.